 Ginette Maillé has been Vice President, Finance and Administration and Chief Financial Officer at Aéroports de Montréal since April 2017.
 Ms. Maillé has more than 30 years of financial, operational and strategic experience in startups and large companies, both private and publicly listed (TSX and NASDAQ), operating nationally and internationally.
 In particular, she was with Yellow Pages Ltd. for 14 years, where she held the position of Vice President and Chief Accounting Officer to later be promoted to Executive Vice President and Chief Financial Officer.
+She has also held several management positions in the field of information technology, particularly in the area of digital transformation.
 A Chartered Professional Accountant, Ms. Maillé holds a Bachelor of Accounting Science from Université du Québec à Montréal.
 She sat on the board of Financial Executives International Canada (Quebec chapter) from 2014 to 2017.
 She is currently a member of the Board of Directors of La Fondation Le Chaînon.

 Monique Mercier is a corporate director.
 During her career, she has held various executive roles in the telecommunications and technology industry.
 From 2014 until she retired in December 2018, she held the position of Executive Vice President, Corporate Affairs and Chief Legal and Governance Officer at TELUS.
 She oversaw legal and regulatory affairs, government relations, media, real estate and sustainable development.
 She began her career at Stikeman Elliott as a tax lawyer in 1984.
 She then worked at BCE and Bell Canada International before joining Emergis in 1999, which was acquired by TELUS in 2008.
 Ms. Mercier holds a degree from the Faculty of Law at Université de Montréal and a master's degree in political science from Oxford University, where she was awarded the prestigious Commonwealth Scholarship.
 In June 2018, Ms. Mercier received a Lifetime Achievement Award at the Canadian General Counsel Awards.
-In 2016, she was honoured as Woman of the Year by the organization Women in

-Communications and Technology (WCT).
+In 2016, she was honoured as Woman of the Year by the organization Women in Communications and Technology (WCT).
 In 2015, she was inducted into the Hall of Fame of the Women's Executive Network Top 100 Most Powerful Women in Canada.
-In 2002, she was honoured with the Queen Elizabeth II Golden Jubilee Medal as a Canadian businesswoman who has made an exemplary contribution to Canada as a whole.
-Ms. Mercier serves on the Board of Trustees of the Legal Leaders for Diversity Trust Fund.
-She sits on the Board of Directors of the Bank of Canada, Innergex Renewable Energy Inc. and Alamos Gold Inc. She gives back to the community through her involvement on the Boards of Directors of the Canadian Cancer Research Society and the Thoracic Surgery Research Foundation of Montreal.
+Ms. Mercier sits on the Board of Directors of the Bank of Canada, Innergex Renewable Energy Inc. and Alamos Gold Inc. She gives back to the community through her involvement on the Boards of Directors of the Canadian Cancer Research Society and the Thoracic Surgery Research Foundation of Montreal.

-Danielle G. Morin has more than 35 years of experience in various sectors of the financial services industry.
+Danielle G. Morin has extensive experience in finance, including more than 35 years of experience in various sectors of the financial services industry.
 She worked for Sun Life Assurance Company of Canada from 1977 until 1990 and for the Laurentian Imperial Company from 1990 until 1994, where she was Senior Vice President and Chief Operating Officer.
-She then worked for Desjardins Group in the group pensions and pooled investment funds areas, before joining Canagex inc., a Desjardins Group investment subsidiary, as Vice President, Finance and Operations, in 1999.
+She then worked for Desjardins Group in the group pensions and pooled investment funds areas, before joining Canagex Inc., a Desjardins Group investment subsidiary, as Vice President, Finance and Operations, in 1999.
 In 2001, she joined the Public Sector Pension Investment Board as Senior Vice President of Financial Operations.
 Ms. Morin then worked as Senior Vice President, Distribution and Client Services, at Standard Life Investments Inc., from 2006 until 2013.
-Ms. Morin has also been on the boards of ASSURIS, Standard Life Investments Inc. and the Fondation de l'Université Laval.
-Since 2017, she has served on the Board of Directors of Université Laval.
+Ms. Morin has also been on the boards of ASSURIS, Standard Life Investments Inc., Université Laval and the Fondation de l'Université Laval.
 She graduated from the Institute of Corporate Directors and obtained her bachelor's degree in actuarial science from Université Laval.
-She became a Fellow of the Canadian Institute of Actuaries in 1980.
+She was a Fellow of the Canadian Institute of Actuaries from 1980 to 2019.